SQLintersection/sqlintersection.github.io/index.md

 layout: home
 ---

-[AngularMix]() is proud to provide the following speaker material from its 2018 conference held in Orlando, Fl, Oct 10 -12th, 2018
+[SQLintersection]() is proud to provide the following speaker material from its 2018 conference held in Las Vegas, NV, Dec 3 - 6th, 2018